hypertechnic/Unity-Quest-MR/README.md

-# Mixed Reality Tabletop Game for Meta Quest 3
+# Mixed Reality Tabletop Development for Meta Quest 3

-Welcome to the Mixed Reality Unity Game App repository!
-This project brings your physical space to life by spawning interactive 3D assets onto detected tables in a room, using the Meta Quest 3’s room-scanning capabilities.
+This is a learning demonstration project created to understand the Unity ecosystem and how to develop with it for the Meta Quest 3.
+The simple project used a scanned room, and spawns a "Grabbable King" object onto detected horizontal tables.
+That object is interactable, and respects physics.
+I learned most of these techniques from YouTuber Ludic Worlds, with this playlist: https://www.youtube.com/playlist?list=PLWcLPdrF6kOno_LNP846xfzeWYl5h6S5I

 ## 🟢 Features